xizhonghua/GreenDC-Summary/papers/AksanliVZR11_mixed-batch-service.md

 ### My Comments
 - It seems that they always prefer to schedule the web requests first to guarantee the time response requirements.

+### Skip for now
+- the system architecture
+- the simulation